 It's nearly Rosh Hashanah, and honey plays a big part in the Jewish New Year ritual.
 Do you see an uptick in business around this time of year?

-Rosh Hashanah is one of my favorite times of year.
+Rosh Hashanah is one of my favorite times of the year.
 I look forward to visiting my family in Brooklyn and surrounding areas.
 We at Best Bees sell the actual honey bees, with full management services included.
 Our main sales season peaks in the late winter.
-One of our terrific clients is Follow the Honey (1132 Massachusetts Avenue, Cambridge, MA).
+One of our terrific clients is Follow the Honey (1132 Massachusetts Ave., Cambridge).
 They sell honey from around the world, including from Israel!
-They are the premier place to pick up the best honey for Rosh Hashana.
-Shana Tova!!
+They are the premier place to pick up the best honey for Rosh Hashanah.

 Check out our extensive resources for Rosh Hashanah and Yom Kippur.